 When Henry was born in 1918, as Nora said: “they thought that because the war was on … it would be safer to go to Bournemouth, so my brother was born in Bournemouth.”
-After the war the family returned to Lymington Road and Joyce was born there in 1921.
+After the war the family returned to Lymington Road, Joyce was born there in 1921, and the family was recorded in the 1921 census (Alfred was a “managing clerk” of a City firm).
 Alfred Mayer’s entry in the phone book for 1933 was still at Lymington Road, but in 1934 his address had changed to 31 Mapesbury Road, Kilburn, and it was here that Alfred died on February 15th 1935, aged 62.
 According to his probate his net estate was nil.

 Nora said this about her father, Alfred Mayer:

 He didn’t really speak with a German accent, perhaps a very slight one, for some things, but not really….
 He had the most marvellous handwriting, and I think that, very often, handwriting shows character, and he did have a nice character.
 I did used to feel sorry for him because he was very clever, I think he was very clever at school, but he never earned much money, he never had a good job.
 You see, he came here with no degree, or any exams, and he worked, I think it was in merchant banking.
 He was not exactly a junior, but he never earned very much money.
 My mother came from a very well-off family.
 So he was sort of beholden to her, if you know what I mean….